-What comes to mind when you think of Fasting and Prayer?
+What comes to mind when you think of fasting and prayer?
 Really, let’s do a gut check here… My first thoughts are ‘No Way, I can’t go all day without eating’.
 Can I be more honest?
-When I felt God prompting me to dig into How to Fast, I sort of freaked out.
-Anytime God walks me through something – I end up living it out in a hard way and I did not want to!
+When I felt God prompting me to dig into How to fast and pray, I sort of freaked out.

-So imagine my shock when I began to search scripture for all the rules about How to Fast -and found none.
+I imagined fasting would be hard and that the Bible would be filled with rules and regulations I could never follow.
+So imagine my shock when I began to search scripture for all the rules about how to fast -and found grace.

-We started this series by looking at 5 of the Reasons God Calls His People in a Fast and how there is hope in it.
-Next we saw that God has a lot to say about how not to fast.
+We started this series by looking at 5 of the reasons to fast and how there is hope in it.
+Next, we saw that God has a lot to say about how not to fast.
 Honestly, I started there because God started there.

 What I expected was a list of acceptable practices on how to fast and pray– maybe in Leviticus – to study and try out.
-In fact, most of the internet is obsessed with the logistics of Fasting… while God is more concerned with our heart during a fast.
+In fact, most of the internet is obsessed with the logistics of fasting… while God is more concerned with our heart during a fast.

 When you think about it, food gives us nourishment, energy to get through the day and can reach a place of satisfaction for most of us.

-In the Biblical time, they would have spent a great deal of time preparing food.
+In Biblical times, they would have spent a great deal of time preparing food.
 We don’t so much with our modern lifestyles.
 We can microwave a meal in 5 minutes that would have taken hours for them to make.

-Anyway, their focus was giving that time back to God – in prayer and worship.
+Biblical fasting was focused on giving that time back to God – in prayer and worship.
 That would have been a lot of time for all of their meal prep and eating.
-They also would have allowed the hunger pangs to remind us of our dependency on God and drive them deeper in prayer.
+They also would have allowed the hunger pangs to remind them of their dependency on God and drive them deeper in prayer.
 If you lived then and were learning how to fast and pray you would have given up food for a period of time.

-There are many Type’s of fasting demonstrated in the Bible or types of spiritual fasting.
+There are many types of fasting in the Bible or types of spiritual fasting.